Which do you think is normal?

 It also tells you nothing about how honest people were when they reported that number; self-reported data on sex runs a risk of participants saying what they think sounds good.
 The number you get is not how often people are having sex, but how often people think they should be having sex.
 And that gets us right back to where we are now - focused on what we think we ‘should’ be doing.

-Statements like ‘1000 couples report having sex an average of X times a week’ doesn’t tell us why they’re having sex or how they feel about it.
-They could be ecstatic, or forcing themselves to do something that doesn’t feel right for them, or something else entirely.
+Statements like ‘1000 couples report having sex an average of X times a week’ don’t tell us why they’re having sex or how they feel about it.
+They could be ecstatic, or miserably forcing themselves to do something that doesn’t feel right for them, or something else entirely.

 Knowing everyone else wrestles with sexual problems can help you feel less alone, share what’s going on with you and not be blocked by shame from being able to start working on it.

 Normal doesn’t exist.
 That can be quite disorienting to confront.
-Throughout our lives, our teachers, colleagues, friends and family will make us feel like there is an accepted or ‘ok’ way of doing things that we should be striving to achieve.
+Throughout our lives, our TV’s, teachers, colleagues, friends and family will make us feel like there is an accepted or ‘ok’ way of doing things that we should be striving to achieve.
 So, it makes sense that we automatically apply this approach to sex.
-What’s different though is that learning what everyone else does is not the same thing as learning what we want from sex.
+What’s different though is that learning what everyone else does is not the same thing as learning what we personally want from sex.

+Learning what you want and what feels good for you is a project that you have to constantly assess and rethink throughout your life.
 When something changes we all have to relearn how we feel about sex, whether that’s physically, emotionally or otherwise.
 Focusing on what other people are doing and whether that’s what you should be doing will only take you away from this important project of who YOU are and what you need, and will probably lead to you not being very nice to yourself in the process.